ytingyeu/copy-thin-book/README.md

 ## Description
-Feel tired to copy and paste every single attribute of a thin book manually when making request for shopping agent service or recording what you've bought?
+Feel tired to copy and paste every single attribute of a thin book manually when making requests to shopping agent service or recording what you've bought?

 **copy-thin-book** is a Chrome Extension which finds out the title, auther name, circle name, genre, price after tax, and URL under the page of a certain Doujinshi on Toranoana and Melonbooks.